mcdgit29/PixelateIt/README.md

 ### Options

 writes results by default to results.json in directory where program is launched
-+ Use --json flag to write json results
++ Use --json flag to write json results (key is the index of points, value is a tuple with the row and column of the point)
 + -s int, int defines the resizing of the image.
 + -r int, defines degree of rotation of the image.
 + -t defines the threshold to binerize, automatically defected if left blank. between 0-254, smaller number means results in more pixels